MontanaFlossCo/Flint-Documentation/guides/activities.md

 * Define activity attributes specific to the value of the `InputType` to your Actions, so input types can be reused across actions that publish activities in different ways
 * Easily set custom Spotlight search attributes

 You determine which actions are published as activities.
-As an example, “Save” is not something that makes sense for a Handoff action, but opening a document you use is.
+As an example, “Save” is not something that makes sense for a Handoff action, but opening a document is.

 Flint will not automatically start publishing all your actions as activities.
 To enable this behaviour you need to declare one or more `activityTypes` on an action and it will have an `NSUserActivity` published.
 Your action’s `InputType` if there is one also needs to conform to `ActivityCodable`.

-The way Flint deals with activities that the system passes back into your app is quite simple.
-You just need to provide a way to describe how to invoke your action from the `NSUserActivity` at later a time.
+The other side of activities is receiving them in your app and performing the appropriate action.
+You need to provide a way to describe how to invoke your action from the `NSUserActivity` at a later a time.
 This means Flint needs to know:

 1. Which `Action` to invoke
 2. How to reconstruct an instance of the `InputType` for your action from the `NSUserActivity`'s `userInfo`
 3. How to obtain an instance of the `PresenterType` for the action to use, so the UI can be put into the correct state for your action

+In fact you only need to do parts (1) and (3) if your action is already mapped to a URL using [URL Routes](routes.md) because in that case Flint already knows how to represent your action’s input as a URL, and can embed the URL in the activity.

+To start using Activities in the most basic way, all you need to do is update actions to indicate what kind of activity they should expose.

 Note that the `Activities` feature of Flint is on by default but can be disabled if you do not want it, or you need to debug scenarios where `NSUserActivity` is getting in the way somehow — just set `ActivitiesFeature.isEnabled = false`.

-To start using Activities in the most basic way, all you need to do is update actions to indicate what kind of activity they should expose.

 ## Enabling Activities on an Action